FurryCoders/falocalrepo-server/README.md

 <img alt="" src="https://raw.githubusercontent.com/FurryCoders/falocalrepo-server/master/doc/buttons-submission.png" width="600">
 </div>

 The download _File_ button downloads the submission file (if present).
+If more than one file is present, then the button downloads a zip file containing all submission files.

 The download _ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata and comments in JSON format.